osmbe/website/_posts/2017-04-01-nl-project-heritage-crowd-sourced.md

 A database about persons, facts, objects.
 [Wikipedia definition of Wikidata](https://en.wikipedia.org/wiki/Wikidata)

-## What can we contribute and where ?
+## What can we contribute and where?

 The location and the floor plan of the heritage item, together with its name and some basic information can be put in OpenStreetMap.
 An article describing the origin and history of the item goes into Wikipedia.
 Photos, 3D-models, a movie taken with a drone are placed in Wikimedia Commons.
 And finally, a summary of the above information can be put in machine-readable format into Wikidata.

-## How do we collect information ?
+## How do we collect information?

 OpenStreetMap is for a large part based on original survey.
 That means that the contributors go out and collect information about the world while they look at it.
 Wikipedia on the other hand is largely based on other sources and each article has a list of articles that are referenced.
 For Wikimedia Commons, one need to own the copyright of the media that one adds, or the file has to be out of copyright.
 Ideally, each property of a Wikidata item has a source, so just as for Wikipedia, the data is based on the work of others.

-## How do I collect information ?
+## How do I collect information?

 My starting point is the list of immovable heritage items on Wikipedia.
 For Flanders, previous contributors have compiled a [list of items per village](https://nl.wikipedia.org/wiki/Cultureel_erfgoed_in_Belgi%C3%AB).
 I wrote a [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) program that converts such a wiki-page into a file with [waypoints](https://en.wikipedia.org/wiki/Waypoint) that can be used on a GPS-device or in navigation programs for smartphones such as [OsmAnd](http://osmand.net/).